AOSParadox/android_device_oneplus_bacon/README.md

 Device tree for One+

-Copyright 2014, The CyanogenMod Project
+Copyright 2015, The AOSParadox Project